Public · RJET · Re-listed 2025-11-25 · CIK 810332

 Daily flights

-To 100+ cities in the U.S., Canada, Caribbean, and Mexico.
+To 125 cities in the U.S., Canada, Mexico, and the Caribbean.
 Flown as American Eagle, Delta Connection, and United Express.

 Post-merger reporting begins 2025-11-25